 The shape of these letters is nearly identical for a long period of time, up until the first century CE, when they grew different from one another once again, distinguished by the length of their leg – the wāw with a long leg and the yôd with a shorter one.

-Without rejecting the suggestions presented above, I wish to make the claim that the graphic element is connected to these variants, and that it is interwoven with the morphological one: The scribe was uncertain with regards to the letter before him and could not determine whether it was a wāw or a yôd, which led him to decide according to the orthographic tradition known to him.
+Without rejecting the suggestions presented above, I wish to make the claim that the graphic element is connected to these variants, and that it is interwoven with the morphological one: the scribe was uncertain with regard to the letter before him and could not determine whether it was a wāw or a yôd, which led him to decide according to the orthographic tradition known to him.
 In these cases, even though there was no simple graphical interchange, the graphical element likely plays a decisive influence in its development.

 3 Variants Due to Graphic Similarity in 1QIsaa